-Franklin Field in Boston was the site of the first record U.S. collegiate hockey game, on Jan.
+Franklin Field in Boston was the site of the first recorded U.S. collegiate hockey game on Jan.
 19, 1898, as Brown defeated Harvard 6-0.
-These two Ivy League schools have since played 174 times with Harvard leading the series going 114-46-14.
+These two Ivy League schools have since played 177 times, with Harvard leading the series 116-47-14.

-Gordie Howe appeared in his 14th straight NHL All-Star Game, on Jan.
+Gordie Howe appeared in his 14th straight NHL All-Star Game on Jan.
 19, 1971, one more than the old record holder, Maurice Richard.
-The was his 22nd All-Star Game in 23 seasons as the Western Conference beat the Eastern Conference 2-1 in Boston.
+It was his 22nd All-Star Game in 23 seasons as the Western Conference beat the Eastern Conference 2-1 in Boston.

 On Jan.
 19, 1978, the New York Islanders improved their all-time record to over .500 for the first time in the team’s six-season history.
 Billy Smith earned his 10th career shutout in a 3-0 win over the Blues.

-The Chicago Stadium and the Blackhawks hosted the 1991 NHL All-Star Game, on Jan.
+The Chicago Stadium and the Blackhawks hosted the 1991 NHL All-Star Game on Jan.
 18. 1991; the day the rest of the hockey world learned about the national anthem in the Windy City.
-Just a couple of days after the United States invaded Iraq as part of Operation Desert Storm, Wayne Messmer’s version of the “Star-Spangled Banner” took on a whole new feeling.
+A couple of days after the United States invaded Iraq as part of Operation Desert Storm, Wayne Messmer’s version of the “Star-Spangled Banner” took on a whole new feeling.
 The walls of the old barn shook as the fans cheered along.

 Once the puck dropped, Vincent Damphousse of the Toronto Maple Leafs took over.
 He scored four goals, matching an All-Star Game record.
 He was named the game’s Most Valuable Player in the Campbell Conference’s 11-5 win over the Wales Conference.
 Wayne Gretzky scored his 11th career All-Star Game goal, passing Howe for the most all-time.

-Milan Hejduk became the third player in league history to score an overtime penalty-shot goal, on Jan.
-19, 2004, to give the Colorado Avalanche a 5-4 victory over the Lightning.
+Milan Hejduk became the third player in league history to score an overtime penalty-shot goal on Jan.
+19, 2004, to give the Avalanche a 5-4 victory over the Lightning.
 This came just eight days after he scored his first career penalty-shot goal against the Blackhawks.

-On that same evening, the late Pavol Demitra scored twice, including the game-winner in overtime, as the Blues won 2-1 at the Panthers.
-The two goals gave 500 career points in his 525th NHL game.
+The late Pavol Demitra scored twice on that same evening, including the game-winner in overtime, as the Blues won 2-1 at the Panthers.
+The two goals gave him 500 career points in his 525th NHL game.

 Happy Birthday to You

-A total of 24 current and former NHL players have been born on Jan.
-19. The most recognizable names of the lot are Sylvain Cote (55), Ian Laperriere (47), Mike Komisarek (39), Thomas Vanek (37), Johnny Boychuk (37) and the late Hall of Famer Busher Jackson.
+A total of 24 current and former NHL players were born on Jan.
+19. The most recognizable names of the lot are Sylvain Cote (57), Ian Laperriere (49), Mike Komisarek (41), Thomas Vanek (39), Johnny Boychuk (39), and the late Hall of Famer Busher Jackson.